 WOW!
 Who thought our telomeres were this important!

 We all wish to attain longevity and Marilyn Vine is no exception.
 Since March 2011 I have been taking a supplement which I believe is assisting my body in repairing my organs and assisting me in reaching my goal.
 I feel great when I take this product and notice the difference in me when I have not been taking it.
-Click this link to learn more about what I am using and I would love to have you come and share this telomeres information as well.
+Click this link to contact me to learn more about what I am using.

 Nutraingredients on 14 December 2014 advise that the Mediterranean Diet may increase the length of your telomeres.
-Click this link to read more.
+Click this telomeres information link to read more.

 This word comes from the Greek language, where telos means end, and meros means part.
 The action being described is a protective action, in protecting the end of chromosomes from damage, or even fused with its neighbours.
 These protective telomeres are disposable during cell division, and are replenished by the action of enzymes.
 When replication is incomplete, senescence; aging or deterioration occurs, and opportunities for cancer arise.